jrisc/krb5/doc/admin/advanced/retiring-des.rst

 and removed DES (single-DES) support in release 1.18.
 As a consequence, a release prior to 1.18 is required to perform these migrations.

+3DES (a flagged deprecated encryption type) was also removed downstream by rharwood@redhat.com starting in 1.18; likewise, a pre-1.18 release is required to perform these migrations.

 Types of keys
 -------------